gryzus24/ziew/README.md

       * [%]ino_total - number of filesystem inodes,
       * [%]ino_free  - number of free filesystem inodes,
       * [%]ino_used  - number of used filesystem inodes (ino_total - ino_free).

+    Option flag @d or @s may affect total, free, available, used, and all ino_* options

     Colors
       [+] default